wonexo/material-design-colors/README.md

 This is a simple light weight CSS class composed of all the material colors from Google mainly for background colors only.

-* Complete 19 color from Material Palette.
+* Complete 19 colors from Material Palette.

 * layers of 1 to 9 , inluding a1, a2, a4 and a7.